-You can also access NSLDS online and use the reported SSN to determine if the record belongs to the student by considering whether other information you have about the student is consistent with the NSLDS data.
-For example, if the name reported on the application is a nickname and the name in NSLDS is the actual name, you may assume that the record is the student's and use the NSLDS data to confirm the student's eligibility.
-Or if you know that the student attended a particular school in a particular award year, and NSLDS shows aid received at that school in that year, you may assume that the record belongs to the student.
+If you determine the student did not submit incorrect identifying information, you can contact the NSLDS Customer Support Center (CSC) directly at (800) 999-8219.
+The CSC staff will help you determine the identifiers with the SSN in the NSLDS database.
 If you discover the discrepancy is due to the student misreporting the name or date of birth on the FAFSA, you should have the student make a correction.
 However, you may use the NSLDS record to determine the student's eligibility; you don't need to wait for the corrected data to be reported.

 If you find that the financial aid history associated with the student's SSN doesn't belong to the student, you should assume that the student has no relevant financial aid information.
-You may also contact NSLDS or the agency that reported someone else's data using the student's SSN, but you aren't required to do so.
-See Dear Colleague Letter GEN-96-13 for further discussion.
+You may request that the data in NSLDS be corrected by providing relevant supporting documents.
+NSLDS will work with the previous data providers to correct the identifiers.
+You aren't required to request a correction (see Dear Colleague Letter GEN-96-13 for further discussion), however, doing so will prevent the same FAFSA response in subsequent award years.

-▼ Student not in database.
-If a match with NSLDS is completed but there's no information on the student in the database, then no financial aid history can be provided.
-The output document will have a comment explaining that the student's SSN is not associated with any financial aid history.
-You can thus assume that she has no financial aid history unless you have conflicting information.
-If a loan history should exist, help the student by contacting the lender (for FFEL) or the Direct Loan Servicing Center.

-▼ No relevant history.
-If a student's SSN matches a record in the NSLDS database but there's no relevant financial aid history information to report, then no information will be on the output document.
-For example, no data would be reported if the only information for a student was for a Pell grant received in the previous year because that information isn't needed to determine the student's eligibility for aid for the current year.
-The SAR and ISIR will have a comment explaining that the student's record was matched with NSLDS, but no information was found to print on the NSLDS page.

-▼ Processing problem.
+- ▼ Student not in database.
+If a match with NSLDS is completed but there's no information on the student in the database, the output document will comment that the student's SSN is not associated with any financial aid history.
+You can assume this is correct unless you have conflicting information.
+If a loan history should exist, help the student by contacting the lender/servicer (for FFEL) or the Direct Loan Servicing Center. - ▼ No relevant history.
+If a student's SSN matches a record in the NSLDS database but there's no relevant financial aid history to report, no information will be on the output document.
+For example, if the only data for a student was about a Pell grant received in the previous award year, that would not be reported because it isn't needed to determine the student's aid eligibility for the current award year.
+The SAR and ISIR will have a comment that the student's record was matched with NSLDS but no information was found to print on the NSLDS page. - ▼ Processing problem.
 If there was a problem with the match, the SAR and ISIR won't include financial aid history information.
-The
+The output document will have a C code and a comment explaining that the CPS couldn't determine whether the student has loans in default and will direct the student to contact the financial aid administrator.
+You must get the student's financial aid history before disbursing aid.
+If the student has to make corrections of any kind, the FAFSA information will go through the match again when the corrections are submitted, and you can use the results of that match to determine the student's eligibility.

+Postscreening-changes after initial match

+Once you have received the financial aid history through NSLDS, you aren't required to check for changes to the data before you disburse funds to the student.
+However, if you learn from NSLDS or another source that he was not or is no longer eligible, you must not deliver or disburse any more